Bandwidth/ap-docs/methods/messages/postMessages.md

 ```

-### Example: Send a single mms with external media
+### Example 3 of 7: Send a single mms with external media

 {% sample lang="bash" %}